Two Moon Junction: Plot

-After burying his dog in a field, April and Patti Jean take the depressed Perry out to a bar and pool hall where Patti Jean again flirts with April and invites her to dance with her.
-However, instead of taking advantage of April's curiosity, Patti urges her to go back to Perry and continue their tryst.
+After burying Tom in a field, April and Patti Jean take the depressed Perry out to a bar and pool hall where Patti Jean again flirts with April and invites her to dance with her.
+However, instead of taking advantage of April's curiosity, Patti Jean urges her to go back to Perry and continue their tryst.
 After Patti Jean leaves town, Perry takes April on a ride on his motorcycle, where they check into a motel and have sex again.

 In the morning, April leaves Perry to pick up her car, which she left behind at the fairgrounds after the carnival moves out, unaware that Sheriff Hawkins is following her.
 April returns to the motel and gets into a big argument with Perry when she catches him flirting with two motel housekeepers.
 To defuse their tension, she takes him out to have breakfast at a local restaurant, where she tells him more about her life and about a family property at the edge of a lake called the Two Moon Junction which is her childhood playground.
 However, April tells Perry that they must part ways, as she must return home and to her privileged life.
-After she leaves, Sheriff Hawkins appears and arrests Perry and then drives him to the state line and gives Perry an implied threat never to come around the area again.
+After she leaves, Sheriff Hawkins appears and arrests Perry.
+Hawkins takes him to the field where Perry buried his dog which was the property of elderly farmers father and son Jonah Sr. and Jonah Jr.

+Hawkins said he and his deputies received a complaint from the Jonahs that someone trespassed on their property and buried a dead animal.
+The Jonahs believed in superstition that a dead animal in their field was a bad omen and would cause their cows to giving bloody milk or could attract a swarm of locust and destroy their crops.
+However, the Jonahs were willing to forgive only if Perry would apologize, exhume his dog and they would build a bonfire to cremate it.
+Afterwards, in a car ride with Hawkins while the deputies drive Perry's semi-truck, they have a conversation were Hawkins asks where Perry is originally from and the latter says he is from Florida and then drives him to the Mississippi-Alabama state line and gives Perry an implied threat never to come around the area again.